arudolph26/DevStudy_Analyses/notes/ReadingList.md

-**Davidow, J. Y., Insel, C., & Somerville, L. H. (2018).
-Adolescent development of value-guided goal pursuit.
-Trends in Cognitive Sciences.***
-"many studies have shown that the ventral striatum response to the anticipation and *receipt* of rewards is elevated during adolescence"
-***Is VStr response for gains is larger for teens***

 **Crone, E. A., Zanolie, K., Van Leijenhorst, L., Westenberg, P. M., & Rombouts, S. A. (2008).
 Neural mechanisms supporting flexible performance adjustment during development.
 Cognitive, Affective, & Behavioral Neuroscience, 8(2), 165-177.**
 - Simplified WCST
 - Comparing neural response (ACC, DLPFC and OFC) to different types of feedback